tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

 `hello worldwhat's up!is your name really "world"?`

 Note how concatenating joins strings together exactly as they are defined, with no additional space characters.
-Spaces -- along with any other punctuation you desire -- need to be explicitly included.
+Spaces -- along with any other punctuation you desire -- must be explicitly included.
 Edit your code:

 {% highlight py %}
 hello + '. ' + whatsup + ' ' + question